 And what better to go with a German meal in summer than a German beer?
 Hefeweizens, berliner weisse and even radlers (sparkling lemonade and beer mix) all offer a light, refreshing taste perfect for sunny days.

-This is also festival season with the aforementioned Karneval der Kulturen and CSD rocking massive parades.
+The capital of Berlin is at its best in summer.
+Lazy days are filled with beers by the Spree, cycling through hazy streets (or even airport runways), and parties have no beginning or end.
+This is also festival season with the aforementioned Karneval der Kulturen and CSD.
 Lakes are warm enough for swimming and open-air pools are the perfect place to cool off.
 If you like your beach with a side of bar, Berlin beach bars are the ideal summer location.
 Berlin in summer is the reason many people bear the long cold, winter.

 The island of Rügen is the largest German island, located in the Baltic Sea.
 Its legendary beaches (clothed and nude) are a crowd-pleaser for locals and foreigners alike.
 A must-see is the UNESCO World Heritage Site of Jasmund National Park, famous for its stunning Kreidefelsen (chalk cliffs).
 Rügen has been one of Germany’s most popular travel destinations for centuries; Bismarck, Sigmund Freud, Thomas Mann, and Albert Einstein all vacationed here.
 The best way to tour the entire island is to take the nostalgic Rasender Roland (Racing Roland), a historic steam train, in summer which connects the best towns and sea resorts on the island.

-The Naturpark Lüneburger Heide is the oldest in Germany with hiking paths covering its 1,130 square kilometers (440 sq miles).
+The Naturpark Lüneburger Heide is the oldest nature park in Germany with hiking paths covering its 1,130 square kilometers (440 sq miles).
 Among the quaint thatched-roof villages there is a colorful heath that transforms into a carpet of purple lilacs in late summer.

 Germany’s largest amusement park is composed of mini-foreign lands, each with themed attractions to amuse the whole family.
-The park covers 94 hectares and can accommodate roughly 50,000 visitors a day.
-During the summer, the water park is in full swing slides, rides, plus a full list of outdoor performances and activities.
-Thrill rides like Atlantica SuperSplash, Poseidon Water Coaster and the Tirol Log Flume Ride provide splashy fun.
+The park can accommodate roughly 50,000 visitors a day.
+During the summer, the water park has slides and rides, plus outdoor performances and activities.
 Explore the lands of Portugal and Greece for the best of summer attractions.